Warn-on-Forecast

 Warn-on-Forecast (WoF or WoFS) is an ongoing numerical weather prediction research project being conducted by the National Severe Storms Laboratory (NSSL), a branch of the National Oceanic and Atmospheric Administration, designed to increase the lead time for tornado warnings, severe thunderstorm warnings, and flash flood warnings.
+WoFS is cloud-based and exclusively targets regions of severe weather to reduce computing expense.

 Prediction mechanisms

 WoFS is a rapid refresh ensemble analysis forecast system.
 WoFS currently runs a 3-km, 5 min temporal resolution forecast that projects 3 to 6 hours into the future.
 A future configuration currently being prototyped is a 1km model.
 WoFS evolved out of the code from the High Resolution Rapid Refresh (HRRR) model.

-Unlike HRRR, It is an ensemble forecast with 36 members, and the forecast is generated using 18 members While HRRR uses Thompson Aerosol Aware microphysics, WoFS uses NSSL Double Moment microphysics.
+Unlike HRRR, it is an ensemble forecast with 36 members, and the forecast is generated using 18 members.
+It uses an ensemble Kalman filter which allows for rapid assimilation of data every 15 minutes.
+While HRRR uses Thompson Aerosol Aware microphysics, WoFS uses NSSL Double Moment microphysics.
 An experimental HRRR Ensemble provides the boundary conditions for the WoFS model and WoFS adds additional observational data from GOES Cloud water/ice paths, radar, Mesonet, and other sources.
+This scheme is specifically tuned for the evolution of severe convective storms and the production of realistic hydrometeor distributions.
+WoFS allows for ensemble modelling of individual storms.

 As computing resources are currently limited, the model is currently only operational in regions of high concern during periods of severe weather.
 The 2021 configuration used a square of 900km lengths.
 The model box can be moved anywhere within the HRRR bounding box which covers the United States and much of lower Canada.